Rysth/REACT-Math-Magicians/README.md

 Then, you will change everything you want!

+### Commands

+- ✔️ _npm start_:
+  Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+- ✔️ _npm test_:
+  Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.

+- ✔️ _npm run build_:
+  Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

 ### Test

 In order to follow the Linters you could check them using this: